07542 926011 [email protected]

 The full stocked pistol is mounted with a 9 inch 16 bore (0.66 inch) barrel.
 It is mounted with a plain brass trigger guard, butt plate and ramrod pipe, and a flat lock.
 The pistol is typical of the type produced for this contract.

 Trade in arms supplied by France and Britain to the indigenous peoples of North America and Canada had concentrated around the area of the Great Lakes since the 17th century.
-And had most certainly been used in hostilities of one country against the other.
+These arms were most certainly used in hostilities between them.
 The supply of British guns to the native population accelerated towards the end of the 17th century mainly through the Hudson’s Bay Company which secured supply contracts with independent gun makers in Britain.
 From 1753 the Board of Trade took responsibility for the supply of guns as trade goods.
 With the outbreak of war between the USA and Britain in 1812, the British realised the importance of securing assistance from their Indian allies to protect the Canadian frontier from incursion by the USA.
 An urgent need for firearms for Canada was realised and the Board of Ordnance took over responsibility for this supply from the Board of Trade from 1813 until 1816 after which it was handed back.

-These pistols are of a less expensive and less developed type compared to military pistols.
+These pistols are of a less complex type compared to contemporary British military pistols.
 For example they possess the early form of pan without a bridle which is unusual at this date.
 The key factor that marks them out as being part of this “Indian” contract compared to the trade pistols that went before, is that they are marked to the Board of Ordnance standard, just as military pistols were, and as is demonstrated by this example.

 The barrel shows “Tower” Ordnance View and Proof marks plus the barrel inspector’s mark at the tang of a crown over a number 25, and the touch hole inspector’s mark, of a crown over a number 18.
 The lock plate shows the government ownership mark of a crown over a broad arrow beneath the pan.
 The stock shows the maker’s mark of “I D” stamped to the right of the side plate.
 The storekeeper’s stamp of “1806” type is present above the lockplate tail and an inspection mark alongside the trigger guard tail.